 Frisell seems to conjure music.
 I’ve seen this before.
 Jimi Hendrix, Keith Jarrett, Pat Metheny.
 He gets it.
 I don’t know if what he has can be taught or learned, but he can be studied and relished for his sheer musicality.

-You want to listen to Frisell with open ears (always good actually), let yourself enter his world and be transported.
+Listen to Frisell with open ears, let yourself enter his world, and be transported.